EHHS Learning Community

 - “Fireside Chats with Faculty” will be held monthly in Manchester Hall.
 Students will have the opportunity to interact with faculty in an informal, non-academic setting.
 The first will be with your dean, Professor James C. Hannon.

-- Students will have opportunities to connect with upper level students and alumni mentors who can share their knowledge and experience that can help guide EHHS-LC students through their first year of college.
+- Students will have opportunities to connect with upper level students and alumni mentors who can share their knowledge and experience that can help guide EHHS-LLC students through their first year of college.

 - Co-registered courses

-- In the 2nd semester, EHHS-LC students will be co-registered in at least one Kent Core course.
+- In the 2nd semester, EHHS-LLC students will be co-registered in at least one Kent Core course.

 - Easy access to academic support services